Unilever sells Slim-Fast brand to U.S. private equity firm

 The company said in April that it would undertake a strategic review of its North American pasta sauce business, which includes the market-leading Ragu brand, and the troubled Slim-Fast brand, whose sales have tumbled in its biggest market.

-Unilever shares closed at 2598 pence on the London Stock Exchange on Thursday.
+Unilever shares were down about 1.5 percent at 2598 pence at 1721 GMT on the London Stock Exchange.

 (Reporting by Esha Vaish in Bangalore; Editing by Simon Jennings)